KatacodaTest/katacoda-scenarios/twonode/step4.md

 The cert/key will be generated in the /etc/kubeedge/ca and /etc/kubeedge/certs respectively.

-If is acceptable to keep certificate in any desired path but ensure to update the corresponding path in
+_It is acceptable to keep certificate in any desired path but ensure to update the corresponding path in
-$GOPATH/src/github.com/kubeedge/kubeedge/cloud/conf/controller.yaml.
+$GOPATH/src/github.com/kubeedge/kubeedge/cloud/conf/controller.yaml._